GeRDI-Project/GerdiKubed_Operations/README.md

 # Requirements

 * Debian 9.1 or higher on the remote machines (you can use the recipe (TODO: add link) to create a VM image against which these scripts have been tested).
-* Running sshd on the remote machines
+* Running sshd on the remote machines and on the control machine (preferrably localhost)
 * Pub key in .ssh/authorized_keys in roots's home on the remote machines
 * Python > 2.6
 * Ansible >= 2.4.1.0 (on the control machine, only linux distros are supported!)